800.10 Purpose of the DDPAS-8

 - If applicable, record the name, relationship, address, and telephone number of interested relatives or other persons.

-- The PAS agency will document whether guardianship issues have been discussed with the individual's relatives and/or other interested persons.
-The PAS agency will record the persons' responses
+- The ISC agency will document whether guardianship issues have been discussed with the individual's relatives and/or other interested persons.
+The ISC agency will record the persons' responses

-- The PAS agency will complete the following information about the individual's financial status to the extent known.
+- The ISC agency will complete the following information about the individual's financial status to the extent known.
 This financial information includes:

 - Does the individual have a trust fund (type of trust), bonds, stocks, homestead, inheritance, or insurance?
 If so, specify.